 How Johannesburg Improved Security Ops Productivity by 46.7% With AI

-The City of Johannesburg used Microsoft Security Copilot to transform how its Security Operations Center (SOC) detects, investigates, and responds to threats.
+They decided to use Microsoft Security Copilot to transform how its SOC detects, investigates, and responds to threats.
 It used AI-powered agents to automate alert triage and support investigation workflows.

 This allowed the city to reduce false positives by up to 95% and drive SOC productivity gains of up to 46.7%.

-In finance, AI is being applied where accuracy, speed, and risk management matter most.
 From fraud detection to payment processing and compliance, AI helps institutions analyze massive volumes of transactions in real time, which traditional systems struggle to do efficiently.

 In finance, small optimizations often lead to large financial returns, whether by preventing fraud, reducing operational costs, or improving decision-making.

-As Jordan Brown says: "AI becomes particularly valuable when operational efficiency needs to improve without significantly increasing costs — or when customer expectations for speed and 24/7 availability are growing."
+As Brown says: "AI becomes particularly valuable when operational efficiency needs to improve without significantly increasing costs — or when customer expectations for speed and 24/7 availability are growing."

 How JPMorgan Reduced Fraud and Cut Payment Errors by Up to 20% With AI